schemers/homebridge-screenlogic/README.md

 ## Pool Heater

-- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control
+- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control.
+See also [Note on Pool/Spa Heater](#note-on-poolspa-heater) below.

 ## Spa Heater

-- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control
+- _Thermostat_ accessory with ambient temperature, mode control (heat/cool/auto/off), and target temperature control.
+See also [Note on Pool/Spa Heater](#note-on-poolspa-heater) below.

+## Light Colors

+- _Light Colors_ accessory with multiple switches for setting a light mode/color.
+See also [Note on Light Colors](#note-on-light-colors)

 # Note on Pool/Spa Heater